analoghifi/Thel-AccuSound-100/hardware/4.) final version 2003-2015/4.2) version 2006-2011/KiCad/original/readme.md

 this is not the original Thel PCB but it's very like\* the original with the following exceptions:
 * different board dimensions original: 200mm x 100mm -> this PCB: 200mm x 103mm
 * using a combined 5.0mm/7.5mm pin spacing footprint for the small foil caps C12 and C23
+* using a combined 3.5mm/5.0mm/5.9mm/7.5mm pin spacing footprint for the Mica caps C2,C3 and C9 (see below)

 \*(same schematic / same 1-layer\** layout THT / same THT components in the same places on the board)
 \**(strictly speaking, this KiCad PCB is a two-layer PCB with plated-through holes, but you can also (let) produce it as a classic 1-layer PCB with non-plated holes if you wish, since all the tracks are on the bottom side only)